Prism adaptation

-Prism adaptation is a sensory-motor adaptation that occurs after the visual field has been artificially shifted laterally or vertically (Prablanc et al. 2020).
-It was first introduced by Hermann von Helmholtz in late 19th-century Germany as supportive evidence for his perceptual learning theory (Helmholtz, 1909/1962).
+Prism adaptation is a sensory-motor adaptation that occurs after the visual field has been artificially shifted laterally or vertically.
+It was first introduced by Hermann von Helmholtz in late 19th-century Germany as supportive evidence for his perceptual learning theory.
 Since its discovery, prism adaptation has been suggested to improve spatial deficits in patients with unilateral neglect.

 Prism adaptation paradigm

 During prism adaptation, an individual wears special prismatic goggles that are made of prism wedges that displace the visual field laterally or vertically.
 In most cases the visual field is shifted laterally either in the rightward or leftward direction.
 While wearing the goggles, the individual engages in a perceptual motor task such as pointing to a visual target directly in front of them.
 A prism adaptation session includes three components: the pre-test, prism exposure, and the post-test.
-The effects of the prism adaptation paradigm are observed when the performance on the perceptual motor task of the pre-and post-test are compared (see Redding, Rossetti Wallace 2005; Prablanc et al. 2020).
+The effects of the prism adaptation paradigm are observed when the performance on the perceptual motor task of the pre-and post-test are compared.